ACADEMIC PEER MENTORS

 During these two weeks in fall and one week in spring, APM training will be the priority.
 If APMs participate in a student organizations that have a conflicting event during this time, Residence Life will ask that they attend training.
 Competing academic commitments will be approved on a case-by-case basis.

 You are about to take the first step toward a different type of student leadership and service role — and we’re delighted you’re considering the Academic Peer Mentor position!
-Applications are due on Friday, June 15th at 11:59p.m.
-CST.
-No applications will be accepted late.
+Applications will be accepted until the position(s) are filled.

 Starting A New Application